adeweaver/docs/src/oss/integrations/chat/anthropic.md

 ## Content blocks

-When using tools, [extended thinking](#extended-thinking), and other features, content from a single Anthropic AI essage can either be a single strong or a **list of content blocks**.
-For example when an Anthropic model invokes a tool, the tool invocation is part of the message content
-(as well as being exposed in the standardized `AIMessage.tool_calls`):
+When using tools, [extended thinking](#extended-thinking), and other features, content from a single Anthropic AI message can either be a single string or a list of content blocks.
+For example, when an Anthropic model invokes a tool, the tool invocation is part of the message content (as well as being exposed in the standardized `AIMessage.tool_calls`):

 ```python